arblane/visual-lurk-firebot-setup/README.md

+# Description
+Allows chat to set their lurk state with an on screen popup

+# Compatibility
+- Firebot 5.58.0+

-Install
+# Install
-+ To install, download:
++ Download
   + VisualLurk.firebotsetup
-  + visualLurks.html.html
+  + visualLurks.html
-+ Import setup for Firebot by going to Settings > Setups > Import Setup.
++ Import the downloaded firebotsetup file
-  + Choose the file "VisualLurk.firebotsetup" from the location you just downloaded it to, then click Import setup.
-You will need to edit the preset effect to change the location of the html file.
+  + You will need to edit the preset effect to change the location of the html file.

-Usage
+# Usage
-+ Requirements for Chat
+## Requirements for Chat
 + Must be following the channel

-Commands for Chat
+## Commands for Chat
 + !lurk
 + !unlurk (!back)

-Streamer Info
+## Streamer Info
 + Customize the position to your liking
 + Customize the html file location
 + The chatter's Twitch color will be used for the background gradient color